Discovered Ancient Japanese Underwater Pyramid: Yonaguni Monument

 underwater pyramid in japan

-Geological Processes –
+Geological Processes

-Underwater Erosion –
+Underwater Erosion

-Robert Schoch contends that holes and lines found in the rock, are interpreted as evidence of human manipulation.
-He said these are more likely the result of underwater erosion and natural fracturing.
-They argue that the right angles and symmetry are not consistent with man-made structures.
+Robert Schoch contends that holes and lines found in the rock, interpreted as evidence of human manipulation, are more likely the result of underwater erosion and natural fracturing.
+They argue that the features are not consistent with man-made structures.

-Lack of Direct Evidence –
+Lack Of Direct Evidence

 A Deep Dive into the Past